BDAthlon/2017-Salis_Lab-2/README.md

 import random
 random.seed(12)
 ```
-Now, that we have all modules we need, let's create a puzzle to solve.
+Now, that we have all modules we need, let's create a medium difficulty puzzle to solve (higher difficulty implies lesser globs most of which vary in sizes and scale down in diameter).
 We can even plot it and see before we attempt anything.
 ```
 Puzzle1 = Puzzle(difficulty=6)
 # Puzzle1.plot() # When uncommented displays the puzzle before solution